Winifred Pauline Koonce

 - Winifred Pauline Koonce appeared in the US federal census of 15 April 1910 in Lavaca County, Texas, at Neeld-Ezzell Road enumerated next to John Koonce, likely her brother.
 Other members of the household included Boyce Ponton, Louella May Ponton, Elsie Isabelle Ponton and John Ponton.
 Apparently son Boyce is identified as "David C." and John Ponton is identified as her brother-in-law.

 - John Ponton and Winifred Pauline Koonce appeared in the US federal census of 1 January 1920 in Hallettsville Road, Lavaca County, Texas, enumerated near Winifred's son Alexander..
 Other members of the household included Louella May Ponton.

 - John Ponton and Winifred Pauline Koonce appeared in the US federal census of 1 April 1930 in Lavaca County, Texas, enumerated next to Winifred's son Alexander "Dick."

 - Her husband John Ponton became a widower at her death.

 - Winifred Pauline Koonce died circa 21 July 1936 in Lavaca County, Texas, .
 Her death was officially witnessed by Minnie Lee Ponton.

-- She was buried at Salem Cemetery in Ezzell, Lavaca County, Texas.
+- She was interred at Salem Cemetery, Ezzell, Lavaca County, Texas.
 There are a few days difference between birth and death dates on her death certificate and her grave marker.

 - Last Edited: 6 Mar 2014